How to Encrypt Data at Rest in Android or iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Data Breach on Mobile apps using Appdome
+How to Implement Prevent Data Breach in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent Data Breach without an SDK or gateway: